alprojects1/home-lab/docker/README.md

 - Ensuring the security of Docker containers involves multiple layers, including the host operating system, Docker daemon configuration, and container configurations.
 Some key practices are:

-    - ***Host Security*** The security of Docker containers is closely tied to the security of the host operating system.
+    - ***Host Security*** - The security of Docker containers is closely tied to the security of the host operating system.
 Use a minimal host OS, apply regular updates, and configure it according to security best practices.
-    - ***Docker Daemon Configuration*** Secure the Docker daemon by configuring it to use TLS for communication, limiting access to the Docker API, and running it with the least privileges necessary.
+    - ***Docker Daemon Configuration*** - Secure the Docker daemon by configuring it to use `TLS` for communication, limiting access to the Docker `API`, and running it with the least privileges necessary.
-    - ***Namespace Isolation*** Docker uses namespaces to provide isolation between containers.
+    - ***Namespace Isolation*** - Docker uses namespaces to provide isolation between containers.
 Ensure that containers run with the appropriate namespaces to prevent unauthorized access to resources
-    - ***Immutable Containers & Regular Audits*** Build containers to be immutable by minimizing the use of writable layers.
+    - ***Immutable Containers & Regular Audits***  - Build containers to be immutable by minimizing the use of writable layers.
 This ensures that containers are not modified at runtime, also conduct regular security audits of Docker configurations and containers.
 Use tools like Docker Bench for Security to check for compliance with best practices.
-    - ***Network Security*** Use Docker's network features to create isolated networks for containers.
+    - ***Network Security***  - Use Docker's network features to create isolated networks for containers.
 Configure firewalls and network policies to control traffic between containers and external systems.
-    - ***Compliance*** Ensure that Docker configurations and practices comply with relevant regulatory requirements (`GDPR, HIPAA, SOC2`) by implementing appropriate security controls and maintaining thorough documentation and audit trails.
+    - ***Compliance***  - Ensure that Docker configurations and practices comply with relevant regulatory requirements (`GDPR, HIPAA, SOC2`) by implementing appropriate security controls and maintaining thorough documentation and audit trails.

 ## Best Practices:

 - When working with Docker, it's crucial to follow best practices to ensure security, efficiency, and maintainability.
 Best practices are essential for maintaining a secure, efficient, and reliable containerized environment.
 IT professionals can ensure their Docker deployments are robust and manageable.
 Here are the key practices:

-    - ***Use Official Images*** Always start with official base images from trusted sources like Docker Hub.
+    - ***Use Official Images*** - Always start with official base images from trusted sources like Docker Hub.
 This reduces security risks and ensures you are working with well-maintained and regularly updated images. https://www.linuxserver.io/
-    - ***Minimize Image Size*** Keep Docker images small by using lightweight base images and multi-stage builds.
+    - ***Minimize Image Size*** - Keep Docker images small by using lightweight base images and multi-stage builds.
 Smaller images are easier to manage, deploy, and have a smaller attack surface.
-    - ***Avoid Running as Root*** Configure containers to run as non-root users.
+    - ***Avoid Running as Root*** - Configure containers to run as non-root users.
 Running as root inside a container can pose significant security risks if the container is compromised.
-    - ***Regularly Update Images and Dependencies*** Ensure that base images and dependencies are regularly updated to include the latest security patches and improvements.
+    - ***Regularly Update Images and Dependencies*** - Ensure that base images and dependencies are regularly updated to include the latest security patches and improvements.
 This helps in mitigating potential vulnerabilities.
-    - ***Use Volumes for Persistent Storage*** Use Docker volumes for persistent storage to ensure data is not lost when containers are stopped or removed.
+    - ***Use Volumes for Persistent Storage*** - Use Docker volumes for persistent storage to ensure data is not lost when containers are stopped or removed.
 Volumes also make it easier to manage and back up data.